 Consider the available coverages carefully.
 If your goal is to provide general consumer protection and contract assistance, a legal insurance plan can be a great value with most plans priced under $1 per day.
 However, a legal insurance plan may not be much help in contested divorces, custody issues or even DUI cases due to coverage limitations and exclusions.

-The average household spends much more each month on gourmet coffee or cable television than the cost of a legal insurance plan, which paints the cost of legal insurance in a different light.
+The average household spends much more each month on a gourmet coffee or cable television than the cost of a legal insurance plan, which paints the cost of legal insurance in a different light.
 View legal insurance for what it is: a limited insurance policy that will cover many legal needs — but maybe not all.
 If you only use your coverage once, the coverage may have paid for itself in savings.

 How Much Does It Cost?